The Magical Dot Product

 \mathbf u \cdot \mathbf v = \| \mathbf u \| \| \mathbf v \| \cos(\theta).

 Yet, the dot product is itself of considerable interest.
 We can generalise it and talk about angles between other kinds of objects using this idea.
-This generalisation also features heavily in scientific applications like regression analysis.
-We can even use the dot product to give a theoretically useful meaning to the transpose of a matrix.
+This generalisation also features heavily in STEM applications in the form of linear regression.
+We can even use the dot product to give a theoretically meaningful interpretation to the transpose of a matrix.
 More on these ideas in future posts.

 Theorem 1.
 For any two vectors \mathbf u = \begin{bmatrix} u_1 \\ u_2 \end{bmatrix},\mathbf v = \begin{bmatrix} v_1 \\ v_2 \end{bmatrix} \in \mathbb R^2 in two-dimensional space, define their dot product by